rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This section provides requirements for any transport specifications supporting the YANG Push Lite solution presented in this document.

-The transport specification MUST provide YANG modules (to be implemented by publishers) that:
+The transport specification MUST provide YANG modules, to be implemented by publishers implementing the YANG Push configuration model in {{config-subs-data-model}}, that:

 * augments the *datastore-telemetry/receivers/transport-type* choice statement with a container that both identifies the transport and contains all transport specific parameters.

 * augments */sysc:system-capabilities/transport/transport-capabilities/* container with any transport specific capabilities or options (conditional on a YANG *when* statement).
 Note, encodings for a given transport are advertised directly via the ietf-yp-lite-capabilities YANG Model {{yp-lite-yang-capabilities-module}}.

 Using a secure transport is RECOMMENDED.
 Thus, any transport specification MUST provide a mechanism to ensure secure communication between the publisher and receiver in a hostile environment, e.g., through the use of transport layer encryption.
-Transport specification MAY also specify a mechanism for unencrypted communications, which can be used when transport layer security is not required, e.g., if the transport session is being secured via another mechanism, or when operating within a controlled environment or test lab.
+Transport specifications MAY also specify a mechanism for unencrypted communications, which can be used when transport layer security is not required, e.g., if the transport session is being secured via another mechanism, or when operating within a controlled environment or test lab.

 Any transport specification SHOULD support mutual receiver and publisher authentication at the transport layer.